What is FUSE?

 °®¶¹´«Ã½ who enter the fuse program will be expected to:

-Important note to current high school students: The Fuse Transfer Program does not apply to dually enrolled high school students.
+Important note to current high school students: The Fuse Transfer Program does not apply to dually enrolled high school students, as eligible students for the Fuse program must have fewer than 30 college credits and must have graduated from high school.
 Please see the °®¶¹´«Ã½ admissions freshman requirements for students graduating from high school with a dual enrollment AA Degree by clicking here.